🚀 E-book

 TL;DR

-DeepSeek-OCR is the latest open-weight OCR model from DeepSeek, built to extract structured text, formulas, and tables from complex documents with high accuracy.
-It combines a vision encoder (based on SAM and CLIP) and a Mixture-of-Experts decoder (DeepSeek-3B-MoE) for efficient text generation.
+DeepSeek-OCR is an open-weight OCR model built to extract structured text, tables and mathematical content from complex documents with high accuracy.
+It uses a hybrid vision encoder influenced by SAM and CLIP, paired with the DeepSeek-3B-MoE decoder for efficient and scalable text generation.

 Introduction